proge-software/lectio-uninapoli-2022/03.cognitive-services/polls/polls.md

 - [ ] Speech
 - [ ] Vision

-## Do you have a project where to introduce some of the functionalities provided from the Vision Cognitive services?
+## If you have a project where to introduce some of the functionalities provided from the Vision Cognitive services which one do you choose?

+- [ ] Face Detection
+- [ ] Face Verification
+- [ ] Find Similar Faces
-- [ ] I do not have neither a project nor an idea
+- [ ] Person Identification
-- [ ] I do not have a project, but I have an idea
+- [ ] Face grouping
-- [ ] I do have a project
+- [ ] Computer Vision
-- [ ] I do have more than one project
+- [ ] Custom Vision Service

-## Do you have a project where to introduce some of the functionalities provided from the Language Cognitive services?
+## If you have a project where to introduce some of the functionalities provided from the Language Cognitive services which one do you choose?

+- [ ] Sentiment Analysis
+- [ ] Key Phrase Extraction
-- [ ] I do not have neither a project nor an idea
+- [ ] Language Detection
-- [ ] I do not have a project, but I have an idea
+- [ ] Named Entity Recognition
-- [ ] I do have a project
+- [ ] Question&Answering
-- [ ] I do have more than one project
+- [ ] Conversational Language Understanding